Tessil/hopscotch-map/README.md

 ## A C++ implementation of a hash map using hopscotch hashing
 The hopscotch-map library is a C++ implementation of a single-thread hash map and hash set using hopscotch hashing.
 It offers good performances if all the elements of the key used by the equal function are contiguous in memory (no pointers to other parts of the memory that may cause a cache-miss) thanks to its good cache locality.
 The number of memory allocations are also small, they only happen on rehash or if there is an overflow (see [implementation details](https://tessil.github.io/2016/08/29/hopscotch-hashing.html)), allowing hopscotch-map to do fast inserts.
-It may be a good alternative to std::unordered_map in some cases and is mainly a concurrent to google::dense_hash_map, it trades off some memory space (if the key is big, else it has the advantage compare to std::unordered_map) to have a fast hash table.
+It may be a good alternative to `std::unordered_map` in some cases and is mainly a concurrent to `google::dense_hash_map`, it trades off some memory space (if the key is big, otherwise it has the advantage compare to `std::unordered_map`) to have a fast hash table.

-The library provides two classes: tsl::hopscotch_map and tsl::hopscotch_set.
+The library provides two classes: `tsl::hopscotch_map` and `tsl::hopscotch_set`.

 An overview of hopscotch hashing and some implementation details may be found [here](https://tessil.github.io/2016/08/29/hopscotch-hashing.html).

-A benchmark of tsl::hopscotch_map against other hash maps may be found [there](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).
+A benchmark of `tsl::hopscotch_map` against other hash maps may be found [there](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).

-### Differences compare to std::unordered_map
+### Differences compare to `std::unordered_map`
-tsl::hopscotch_map tries to have an interface similar to std::unordered_map, but some differences exist:
+`tsl::hopscotch_map` tries to have an interface similar to `std::unordered_map`, but some differences exist:
 - Iterator invalidation on insert doesn't behave in the same way (see [API](https://tessil.github.io/hopscotch-map/doc/html/classhopscotch__map.html#details) for details).
 - References and pointers to keys or values in the map are invalidated in the same way as iterators to these keys-values.
 - The size of the bucket array in the map grows by a factor of 2, the size will always be a power of 2, which may be a too steep growth rate for some purposes.